 S's preschool is having an Egg Hunt and has requested that S come with a dozen hardboiled dyed eggs.
 Since S and I would both get bored doing the same thing 12 times over, we decided to try three different ways to dye our eggs.
 Up first are Tie Dyed Eggs.
-When I saw them here, I just knew we had to try them.
+When I saw them here, on Mom2PoshLilDivas, I just knew we had to try them.
 They are really unique - I just love the pattern the paper towel leaves behind.
 It reminds me of skyscrapers or some sort of cityscape.

 To make Tie Dyed Eggs, you'll need:

 To give the eggs our own twist, we decided to use our favorite Neon Food Coloring :